ComNets-Bremen/OPS/README.md

 Firstly, if you have any questions, please check the FAQ (linked above) and if you cannot find answers there, then write to us.
 Secondly, if you have any comments or suggestions, we are very glad to hear them.
-In both cases, please write to us using any of the below e-mail adresses.
+In both cases, please write to us using any of the e-mail adresses below.

   - Asanga Udugama (adu@comnets.uni-bremen.de)
   - Jens Dede (jd@comnets.uni-bremen.de)
-  - Anna Foerster (anna.foerster@comnets.uni-bremen.de)
+  - Anna Förster (anna.foerster@comnets.uni-bremen.de)
   - Anas bin Muslim (anas1@uni-bremen.de)
   - Vishnupriya Parimalam (vp@fb1.uni-bremen.de)